doctore/Spring5Microservices/README.md

 You can see the *raw password* in the SQL file `MasterDatabase_Data.sql`, when the information about this application is included in the table `security.oauth_client_details`.
 In this case, the password is `Spring5Microservices`.

-So, from now on the list of web services is the following one:
+So, the list of web services is the following one:

 **1.** Get the authentication information: